HBIbidunni/alx-interview/0x03-log_parsing/README.md

 __Statistics to be Computed__

-1) Total File Size: Sum of all <file size> encountered in the input.
+1) `Total File Size`: Sum of all <file size> encountered in the input.
-2) Number of Lines by Status Code: Count of lines for each status code (__200__, __301__, __400__, __401__, __403__, __404__, __405__, __500__).
+2) `Number of Lines by Status Code`: Count of lines for each status code (__200__, __301__, __400__, __401__, __403__, __404__, __405__, __500__).

 ```